JamesClonk/alarm-clock/README.md

 * Pressing LEFT + RIGHT shuts down the Raspberry Pi (via "shutdown -h now").
 * Pressing SELECT switches back to the main menu.

+#### Todo

+Clean up the code.
+Seriously!
+It is a mess.
+My excuse?
+These are my first few lines of Python, ever. ;)

 #### License